Schuylkill County, Pennsylvania: 19th century

-The Schuylkill Navigation Company was chartered in 1815 to build a series of navigation improvements in the Schuylkill River.
-This was during a period when the much larger Erie Canal along the Mohawk River in New York also was being developed.
-It was well ahead of other key canals fueling the Industrial Revolution, such as the Delaware and Hudson, the Lehigh, the Chesapeake and Ohio, Delaware and Raritan, and Morris canals.
+The Schuylkill Navigation Company was chartered in 1815 to build a series of navigation improvements in the Schuylkill River during a period when the much larger Erie Canal along the Mohawk River in New York state had already been developed and was well ahead of other key canals fueling the American Industrial Revolution, including the Delaware and Hudson, the Lehigh, the Chesapeake and Ohio, Delaware and Raritan, and Morris canals.
 The originators of the project did not count upon the coal trade to promote the success of the undertaking.
 They looked forward mainly to transporting the agricultural products being produced below the mountains, the lumber of Schuylkill County, and the grain and other products of the counties between the Susquehanna and Schuylkill rivers.

-The first shipments of coal by canal were made in 1822 when 1,480 tons were sent down the line.
+In 1822, in the first shipment of coal on the line, 1,480 tons of coal were transported from present-day Schuylkill County.

 With a regular supply of anthracite coal ensured, the southern anthracite coal field in Schuylkill County attracted speculators and fortune hunters.
 They were inspired by dreams of becoming millionaires.
 This was the first speculative era of the Schuylkill coal trade.
 Pottsville became the center of the movement.
 The more successful explorers revealed numerous veins of coal, extending over a vast stretch of county and with a seemingly inexhaustible quantity of coal.
-These discoveries brought excitement and speculation; lands were bought (and sold); roads were laid out in the forest, mines were opened and railroads projected, and innumerable town plots planned.
+These discoveries brought excitement and speculation; lands were bought and sold; roads were laid out in the forest, mines were opened and railroads projected, and innumerable town plots planned.
 The demand for houses was so great that the lumber for many was framed in Philadelphia and sent by canal to the burgeoning coal region.